Career Conversations

 If you or someone on your team does not have a computer readily available, please work with your department to determine the best method to access one.

-Use this report to see who in your unit has uploaded their completed Career Conversations documentation and whether it has been approved by their supervisor.
+Use this report to see who in your unit has uploaded their completed Career Conversations documentation and whether their supervisor has approved it.
 Please note: You will NOT have access to the Career Conversation documents themselves; they are confidential.

-For guidance, please review the Accessing the Career Conversations Dashboard in UAccess Analytics (PDF).
+Please review the Accessing the Career Conversations Dashboard in UAccess Analytics (PDF) for guidance.